telekom/3gpp-meeting-tools/3GPP Tools/README.md

 7. Click the Action column to automatically download, unzip, and open the `.doc` files, or use the **⚖️ Add to Comparison Cart** submenu to select base versions or revisions for diffing.
 8. Under the Specifications tab, use **🎯 Quick Fetch** to surgically inject single specifications or series into the database without a full sync.

+### 📧 eMeeting Email Manager
+1. Open a specific meeting from the main database and click the yellow **📧 Emails** button.
+2. Click **⚙️ Folders** to browse your Outlook directory and safely map your Source (Inbox) and Target (Archive) folders.
+3. Click **🔄 Sync Source** to download and index all emails for this meeting.
+4. Select rows and click **➡️ Move Selected** (or **⏭️ Move All**) to permanently organize the emails into dynamic Agenda Item subfolders inside your Outlook archive.
+5. Use the **⭐ Star** and **👀 Follow** buttons in the reading pane to surgically track specific documents or entire topics, and use the top filter bar to instantly isolate them during chaotic sessions.
+6. Click any blue Sender Name in the grid to open a new email window directly to them, or click a blue Revision number to automatically download and open that document in Word.

 ### 📝 Slicing & Comparing Word Documents
 1. In the **Comparison Cart** at the bottom of the Meetings Tab, sequentially select documents.
 The round-robin queue will automatically populate Slot A and Slot B with local files or fetched 3GPP Revisions.
 2. Click **Compare in Word**.
 The tool will spawn a background process, temporarily remove file locks and OS restrictions, and present you with a native Word redline document.